DylanBarrett/IT2600FinalProject/README.md

-# IT 2600 Final Project
+# IT2600 Final Project How to build a computer
-___
 Created by *Dylan Barrett*

-Description: In depth guide of building a computer and the sub-parts that go into it.
+Description: An in depth guide of building a computer and the sub-parts that go into it.
 Purpose: Give a clear understanding of the process of building a computer and what each component does.
+Target Audience: Anyone who is in the process of looking to build a computer.
 ___

 ## Budget